ebzzry/ebzzry.github.io/en/src/words.md

 - Chaos does not imply noise.<br>

-- The only thing that binds us to our loved ones are memories.<br>
+- The only thing that binds us to our loved ones are our memories.<br>

 - Reality is not fixed.<br>